 Driving around Ireland, we stopped to kiss the Blarney Stone

 Like so many who drive around Ireland, we stopped to kiss the Blarney Stone.
 I’ll admit, in today’s world, I probably wouldn’t do this, as kissing the Blarney stone tops CNN’s list of the world’s ‘germiest’ tourist attractions.

 Blarney Castle was constructed in 1446.
 While we can tour the castle and the grounds, it’s the legend of the famous Blarney Stone of Eloquence that is the draw card.

-To kiss the stone, we first climb the spiral stairs to the top of the 27-metre tall tower.
-Next, we lie on our back, hold on, and lean out.
+To kiss the stone, we first climb the spiral stairs to the top of the 27-metre-tall tower.
+Next, we each lie on our backs, hold on, and lean out.
 There is a staff member there to both support you and disinfect the stone between each participant.

 If you are not driving around Ireland, you can take a full-day tour from Dublin.
 In addition to Blarney Castle, the top-rated tour we recommend stops at Cahir Castle and Rock of Cashel and drives through the beautiful Irish countryside.
 Reserve your Blarney Castle Full-Day Tour from Dublin here.

 More stops from Blarney to Dublin along the coast

 For us, Blarney was the final major stop, as we added too much time upfront and needed to get back to England to board a cruise ship to the Norwegian Fjords.
 Some of the key stops along the way include:

 - Cobh – this was the Titanic’s last port of call in 1912.